Measuring Software Quality using Quality Metrics

 There is a number of metrics available based on which software quality is measured.
 But among them, there are a few most useful metrics which are essential in software quality measurement.
 They are –

 Now let’s understand each quality metric in detail –

-1. Code Quality – Code quality metrics measure the quality of code used for the software project development.
+1. Code Quality – Code quality metrics measure the quality of code used for software project development.
 Maintaining the software code quality by writing Bug-free and semantically correct code is very important for good software project development.
-In code quality both Quantitative metrics like the number of lines, complexity, functions, rate of bugs generation, etc, and Qualitative metrics like readability, code clarity, efficiency, maintainability, etc are measured.
+In code quality, both Quantitative metrics like the number of lines, complexity, functions, rate of bugs generation, etc, and Qualitative metrics like readability, code clarity, efficiency, and maintainability, etc are measured.

 2. Reliability – Reliability metrics express the reliability of software in different conditions.
-The software is able to provide exact service at the right time or not is checked.
+The software is able to provide exact service at the right time or not checked.
 Reliability can be checked using Mean Time Between Failure (MTBF) and Mean Time To Repair (MTTR).

 3. Performance – Performance metrics are used to measure the performance of the software.
 Each software has been developed for some specific purposes.
 Performance metrics measure the performance of the software by determining whether the software is fulfilling the user requirements or not, by analyzing how much time and resource it is utilizing for providing the service.

 4. Usability – Usability metrics check whether the program is user-friendly or not.
 Each software is used by the end-user.
 So it is important to measure that the end-user is happy or not by using this software.

 5. Correctness – Correctness is one of the important software quality metrics as this checks whether the system or software is working correctly without any error by satisfying the user.
 Correctness gives the degree of service each function provides as per developed.